03 November 2023

 November 2023

-The individual found guilty of insider conduct in relation to the sale of shares in Pushpay Holdings Limited has been sentenced to six months community detention and must pay a fine of $100,000.
+The individual found guilty of insider conduct in relation to the sale of shares in Pushpay Holdings Limited (NZX:PPH) has been sentenced to six months community detention and must pay a fine of $100,000.

 August 2023